INDIANAPOLIS 317-566-9600

 Inadequate informed consent can have significant legal implications.
 Patients have the right to be fully informed about their medical treatments or procedures, and failure to obtain informed consent may lead to medical malpractice claims.

-If you feel you are a victim of a lack of informed consent, it’s essential to seek legal representation from a medical malpractice firm.
+If you feel you are a victim of a lack of informed consent, seek legal representation from a medical malpractice firm.
 An experienced attorney can help you understand your legal options and hold the responsible parties accountable for their actions.
-In addition to seeking legal recourse, working with healthcare providers is important to ensure you receive the appropriate medical care and support.
+In addition to seeking legal recourse, work with healthcare providers to ensure you receive the appropriate medical care and support.

 *Free consultation; no retainer fee.
 You don’t pay a fee until we obtain a settlement for you.
 All attorney fees are based on the amount of your recovery.